Australian rules football in South East Queensland: Early beginning

 Matches were played at the Albert Ground, Kedron Park, Grammar School and Ipswich, with occasional matches at Queen's Park.

 In 1887, one of the most significant events in the history of the code occurred at this time.
 Independent Schools headmasters voted by 1 vote to adopt rugby football.
 The decision was influenced by the recent creation of a Queensland-based governing body to govern rugby, and the majority of councillors objected on the basis that the reference of "Victorian" in the name of the sport did not represent the interests of Queenslanders.
 This dealt a significant blow to the sport and advantage to rugby union.

 Despite the advances made by Queensland football, it was clear that Victoria was progressing faster than any other state.
 On 21 June 1890, South Melbourne Football Club toured, playing against Queensland on Albion Park.
 The result of the match was a complete 6-17 to 1-0 humiliation (behinds were recorded in the scores at the time but did not actually count until 1897).
 The humiliation was obviously felt by the players as when Queensland defeated a New South Wales Rugby Union team shortly afterwards many of the former rugby players receded from the Australian football ranks and formed clubs of their own.
 Over the next few years, rugby union's popularity in South East Queensland would swamp Victorian Rules.

 Modern era

 In 1969, the "South Queensland Australian Football Association" (SQAFA) was established with the purpose of developing players for the Queensland Australian Football League (QAFL).
 Most of the players were amateurs.
 In 1992, the league changed its name to the "Brisbane Australian Football League" (BAFL) and included clubs from the Sunshine Coast.

 Another name change in 2000 brought about AFL South Queensland.
 In 2006, AFL South Queensland was taken under the umbrella of AFL Queensland and rebranded as the Queensland State Association.
 In 2012, it was renamed South East Queensland AFL.
 Finally in 2014 the local level was divided into two leagues, the Queensland Football Association (QFA) and the Queensland Amateur Football Association (QAFA).
-Again in 2017 the name will change again to the Queensland Football Association (QFA), now covering five (5) divisions and the re-introduction of two (2) regional based leagues (AFL Northern Rivers & AFL Sunshine Coast / Wide Bay).
+Again in 2017 the name will change again to the Queensland Football Association, now covering five divisions and the re-introduction of two regional based leagues (AFL Northern Rivers & AFL Sunshine Coast / Wide Bay).